takeshape/patterns/magic-trick/README.md

 - [Twilio](https://www.twilio.com/docs/sms/api)
 - [PetFinder](https://www.petfinder.com/developers/v2/docs/)

+## Usage

+1. Set up a Twilio account on Twilio and add your credentials and personal endpoint to the service provided by this pattern in the TakeShape UI.
+The endpoint will appear in your Twilio account and look something like this: `https://api.twilio.com/2010-04-01/Accounts/ACcc8cb2cb9c1a99f454926ed7e7f09e01`
+2. Set up a Petfinder account on Petfinder and add your credentials to the service provided by this pattern in the TakeShape UI.
+3. In Twilio, approve the phone number you want to use for the `to` input in `checkSleeve` above.
+4. Use your Twilio assigned phone number for the `from` input above.
+5. Run the query below in the TakeShape API explorer with those two phone numbers substituted.
+You should receive a text at the `to` number with a rabbit.

 ## Story

 This schema makes use of TakeShape's ability to pipe and manipulate data between APIs